-- 1. Early identification is necessary if the child is to receive help and support, however, due to the age of our children we must bear in mind that part of the problem may be due to slow maturation. - 2.
-Assessment is not an end in itself but means of arriving at a better understanding of a child's difficulties.
+- 1. Early identification is necessary if the child is to receive help and support, however, due to the age of our children we must bear in mind that children all develop at different rates/ - 2.
+Assessment is not an end in itself but means of arriving at a better understanding of a child's difficulties and stage of development.